 There you will be greeted by Eyon Ukoi, the co-founder of the “Eco Ponies Garden”.
 Initially the name of Ponies derived from her niece’s favourite animation character.
 Indirectly, if you are familiar with the historical term of Poni, it was referred to as Brunei during the China’s dynasty.

-For those are wanting to feel the authentic Kampong lifestyle or wanting to reminiscing the good old days, here is the good news for you all.
+For those are wanting to feel the authentic Kampong lifestyle or wanting to reminisce the good old days, here is the good news for you all.
 Eco Ponies Garden offers a basic homestay accommodation, local Dusun cuisine and jungle trekking.
 For any enquiry just click here.
 The idea of opening the garden into public is to promote community tourism – Dusun and Kedayan cultures in Tutong.
-It is a way to keep the culture alives.
+It is a way to keep the culture alive.

 Overall we had a wonderful experience at Eco Ponies Garden and the hospitality given by Eyoi was spectacular, enough to makes you feel like home.
-While we were there we had the chance to try the “Bunga Telang”, a blue in color organic drink and with the ingredients personally picked from the farm itself. phew! it was very refreshing indeed!
+While we were there we had the chance to try the “Bunga Telang”, a blue in colour organic drink and with the ingredients personally picked from the farm itself. phew! it was very refreshing indeed!

 ✈︎ ✈︎ ✈︎